 There is a method for food courts.
 You must first establish twelve o’clock.
 This is generally the main entrance into the food court.
 On your first visit you take the numerical value of the current month.
 This being March it would be three.
 You then get your lunch from the place at the three o’clock position.
 In subsequent visits you go to the place counter-clockwise from your previous visit.
 You must remember where you left off.

 It is one of those dinner parties where someone injects a game into the conversation.
 In this case, you must give one word that comes to mind regarding the person seated to your left.
 I say “spunky.”
 The woman on my right gives me the word “Jesus.”
 She explains that, not knowing whether or not I am religious, she gets a feeling of calm benevolence from me.

 All the food court outlets have been boarded up but the seating is still intact.
 I am sitting here alone watching the shadows swing slowly to the right with the afternoon sun.

 I am working in this small room barely big enough to accommodate my small desk and a single chair.
 At the end of each day I return to the rooming house where sad, desperate men hit me up for money.
-Sad and desperate myself I feel the need to make contact with someone who cares.
-I go to the phone booth on the corner and call my friend Wayne.
-But I have to hang up because all I can do is sob.
+Sad and desperate myself I feel the need to make contact with a reassuring voice.
+I go to the phone booth on the corner and call my friend Wyn, but I have to hang up.

-We have repeated this routine every school day.
+Ben and I have repeated this routine every school day.
 I drop him off at Hopewell Public School, make sure he has his lunch, wish him a good day.
 This time, from the back seat, he asks “What’s going on?”
-I don’t answer because my throat is clogged with sobs.
+I don’t answer.
 “What’s going on?”